IBM/aspera-cli/README.erb.md

 #### API Client JWT activation

-The public key needs to be registered in Files, use one of these methods:
+JWT needs to be authorized in Files.
+This can be done in two manners:

-* Graphically
+##### Graphically

+<img src="docs/AuthJWT.png" alt="Files-admin-organization-apiclient-create"/>

 * Open a web browser, log to your instance: https://laurent.ibmaspera.com/
 * Go to Admin View-Organization-API Clients
 * Click on the previously created application
 * select tab : "Authentication Options"
 * Modify options:
 	* activate "Enable JWT Grant Type"
 	* Client can retrieve tokens for: All Users
 	* Allowed keys: keep "User-specific keys"
 	* Enable admin tokens

 Note: It is also possible to allow a "super key" to impersonate any user by registering a "super key" at this step.
 (Select USer and Global, and then set public key).

-<img src="docs/AuthJWT.png" alt="Files-admin-organization-apiclient-create"/>

-* Using command line
+##### Using command line

 ```bash
 $ aslmcli files admin res client list